mothur/mothur.github.io/_wiki/pyrosequences_from_deep_anoxic_cenotes.md

 ## Making groups file

-This is an alternative method to generate the \'group\' file needed by many Mothur applications: it requires ARB
+This is an alternative method to generate the 'group' file needed by many mothur applications: it requires ARB

 1\.
 Start ARB

 2\.
-Click \'create and import\'
+Click 'create and import'

 3\.
 Find either your aligned or unaligned fasta file and import it

 4\.
 Once your sequences are imported, the Search and Query window opens,
     with all of your sequences marked

 5\.
-Click \'Search species\' (on the left side of the window) and \'that
+Click 'Search species' (on the left side of the window) and 'that
-    are marked\' (on the right side), hit the search button
+    are marked' (on the right side), hit the search button

 6\.
-Now click on \'Keep species\' (left) \'that match the query\'
+Now click on 'Keep species' (left) 'that match the query'
     (right), in the search bar, enter specific characters for one environment followed by the wild card (\*) in the field below; for example, if you have 100 sequences labeled ENV1, ENV2,\....ENV100, type ENV\* in the search bar and hit the search button

 7\.
 Now only sequences from one environment are selected, now click
-    \'write to fields of listed\'.
-Pick an unused field, such as
-    \'acc\', and type in your environment name, click on write.
-DO NOT INCLUDE ANY SPACES IN YOUR ENVIRONMENT NAME.
-Mothur doesn\'t like those.
+    'write to fields of listed'.
+Pick an unused field, such as 'acc', and type in your environment name, click on write.
+DO NOT INCLUDE ANY SPACES IN YOUR ENVIRONMENT NAME. mothur doesn't like those.

 8\.
 If you then go back to the Search and Query window, click on
-    \'Search species\' \'that are marked\', you should see all of your sequences once again.
+    'Search species' 'that are marked', you should see all of your sequences once again.
 Repeat this procedure for each environment in your dataset.

 9\.
-Under the \'Tree\' heading at the top of the main screen, select
+Under the 'Tree' heading at the top of the main screen, select
-    \'Select visible info (NDS)\'
+    'Select visible info (NDS)'

 10\.
-Make sure only the fields \'name\' and \'acc\' are selected.
+Make sure only the fields 'name' and 'acc' are selected.
 Close
     window.

 11\.
 Click File-\> Export -\> Export fields using NDS

 12\.
-Name your file, click the \'tab for columns\' button, and hit save.
+Name your file, click the 'tab for columns' button, and hit save.

 13\.
 Voila!